How to Write a Software Design Document

 Gather Information and Requirements

-1. Determine the User Requirements
+1. Define User Requirements

 2. Identify the System Requirements